Eliastik/page-shadow/ROADMAP.md

     * [ ] Filters: match if an element is present in the page -> to match sites based on Medium/Gitlab/other types (conditonal filter)
     * [ ] Store filters on a Github repository ?
 * [ ] Prevent the attenuation of subelements (when enabling Colored elements attenuation)?
+* [ ] Increase the number of presets/custom themes?

 #### Known issues/bugs